-You can use filters to search for workspaces on the Workspaces tab and the Select Workspace dialog.
+You can use filters to search for workspaces in the Workspaces tab and the Select Workspace dialog.
 You can filter workspaces by any combination of the following:

-- Owner: select current user or enter a user ID. - Workspace Name
+- Owner: Select current user or enter a user ID.

+- Workspace Name

-Stream name
+- Stream name